• Laws

 Limited Financial Guarantees: It is challenging to secure bank loans with unregistered property as collateral, limiting the owner’s financing options.

-III-Comparison between Registered and Unregistered Property
+Comparison between Registered and Unregistered Property

 FeatureRegistered PropertyUnregistered Property